 VI.
-MUSIC DAO: A TRUE DECENTRALISED DAO
+MUSIC DAO: A TRULY DECENTRALISED DAO

 We have created an implementation of a DAO centered around music using our proposed architecture.
-This implementation uses all the specified architectual components and adheres to the architectural principles that we have laid out, through which we achieve full academic decentralization.
-We will describe the functionality of the DAO and which technologies we have used in what way to realise this.
+This implementation uses all the specified architectual components and adheres to the architectural primitives that we have laid out in Section IV.
+In this section we describe its functionality, the implementation choices we made and any additional components we added.